dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

     announce "This function doesn't return anything!".
 }
 ```
+The console would print `This function doesn't return anything!`

 #### Functions with multiple return types
 Although functions can only return one element at a time, they can have multiple return types (**subject to change if not possible**)